 Mary Mushinsky was first elected to the Connecticut House of Representatives in 1980 on a platform of environmental activism, consumer advocacy and improved energy policies.
-She currently holds the leadership position of Assistant Deputy Speaker.
+She currently holds the leadership position of Deputy Speaker.

 Mary has held various other leadership positions including co-chair of the legislature's bipartisan Program Review and Investigations Committee, specializing in preparing workforce for a changing economy, retraining older and long term unemployed workers, apprenticeships, and improving efficiency of state programs.
 The committee spotlighted and expanded the state’s most successful apprenticeship program, Platform to Employment.
 Mary previously served as co-chair of the legislature's Select Committee on Children for ten years and passed the state’s anti-bullying law.
 She is the recipient of numerous awards for adolescent pregnancy prevention and reduction of child poverty.